ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 ~~~
 struct {
   PDATaskID task_id;
-  uint64 batch_start; // The beginning of the batch in UNIX time.
+  Time batch_start; // The beginning of the batch.
-  Uint64 batch_end;   // The end of the batch in UNIX time (exclusive).
+  Time batch_end;   // The end of the batch (exclusive).
   PDAProto proto;
   select (PDACollectReq.proto) {
     case prio: PrioCollectReq;